Contents

 Discover the Acropolis Museum collection

-The Acropolis Museums collection spans several centuries from the Greek Bronze Age (circa 3200 BC) to Roman and Byzantine Greece (circa 600 AD).
-Most of the artefacts belong to the Ancient Greek period between 1200 BC and 300 AD.
+The Acropolis Museum collection spans several centuries from the Greek Bronze Age (circa 3,200 BCE) to Roman and Byzantine Greece (circa 600 AD).
+It comprises more than 4,200 artifacts that showcase the evolution of Greek art and culture.
+Most of them belong to the Ancient Greek period between 1,200 BCE and 300 AD.

-Visitors can explore galleries dedicated to the Archaic period, the Parthenon, and everyday life in ancient Athens through more than 4,200 artefacts that showcase the evolution of Greek art and culture.
+You can explore galleries dedicated to the Archaic period, the Parthenon, and everyday life in ancient Athens.
 The museum’s highlights include the Caryatids, majestic female statues from the 5th century BC, and the Parthenon frieze, intricate reliefs depicting historical and mythological scenes.

 Galleries at the Acropolis Museum